kserve/website/docs/admin/serverless/servicemesh/README.md

 kubectl label namespace user1 istio-injection=enabled --overwrite
 ```

-Create the InferenceService with and without Knative activator on the path, when `autoscaling.knative.dev/targetBurstCapacity` is set to 0,
+Create the InferenceService with and without Knative activator on the path:
+When `autoscaling.knative.dev/targetBurstCapacity` is set to 0,
-Knative removes the activator from the request path so the request from test service directly establishes the mTLS connection to the `InferenceService` and
+Knative removes the activator from the request path so the test service can directly establish the mTLS connection to the `InferenceService` and
-authorization policy can check the original namespace to lock down the traffic for namespace isolation.
+the authorization policy can check the original namespace of the request to lock down the traffic for namespace isolation.

 === "InferenceService with activator on path"